nodejs/node/doc/api/worker_threads.md

     occur as described in the [HTML structured clone algorithm][], and an error will be thrown if the object cannot be cloned (e.g. because it contains `function`s).
+  * `resourceLimits` {Object} An optional set of resource limits for the new JS engine instance.
+Reaching these limits will lead to termination of the `Worker` instance.
+These limits only affect the JS engine, and no external data, including no `ArrayBuffer`s.
+Even if these limits are set, the process may still abort if it encounters a global out-of-memory situation.
+    * `maxOldGenerationSizeMb` {number} The maximum size of the main heap in MB.
+    * `maxYoungGenerationSizeMb` {number} The maximum size of a heap space for recently created objects.
+    * `codeRangeSizeMb` {number} The size of a pre-allocated memory range used for generated code.

 ### Event: `'error'`
 <!-- YAML